 The seven walks in our guidebook introduce more than 200 Boston women in a wide variety of settings, occupations, and backgrounds.
 BWHT has also sponsored the development of six mini-trails in Boston neighborhoods blazed by teachers and students in the Boston Public Schools ad a city charter school.
 In addition, BWHT collaborated with the Museum of Fine Arts to develop a trail, “Women Artists in the Back Bay”.

-In 2009, the Boston Women’s Heritage Trail is celebrating its first two decades by sponsoring and co-sponsoring an outstanding series of programs and events.
+In 2009, the Boston Women’s Heritage Trail celebrated its first two decades by sponsoring and co-sponsoring an outstanding series of programs and events.
 Throughout March 2009, Women’s History Month, the calendar was packed with lectures, presentations, and special guided Trail walks.
 Those events are archived on this site.

 BWHT sponsors teacher workshops, institutes and showcases, and supports a values-based literature program, “Perseverance”, for Boston Public Schools eighth graders.
 Board members also give guided walks and presentations, and are actively involved in a wide range of projects that promote women’s history.